JuliaDynamics/Attractors.jl/docs/src/examples.md

                 if cell_label ≠ 0 # FSM terminated; we assume no lost/divergence in the system
                     stateobs[] = :terminated

-                    # color-code initial condition if we convegerd to attarctor
+                    # color-code initial condition if we converged to attractor
                     # or to basin (even or odd cell label)
                     u0n = Attractors.basin_cell_index(u0, bsn_nfo.grid_nfo)